Appointments & Services

 Skill-Building Programs

 A Skill-Building Program likely will be recommended as a first step for anyone pursuing CAPS services whose needs are appropriate for the program.
 These short-term programs provide useful, proactive, and beneficial skills to anyone, especially those struggling to manage their current circumstances.
-These short-term programs (3-4 week sessions) allow concentrated, skill-building practice.All CAPS Group Counseling and Skill-Building Programs require the student to be a CAPS client who has completed an initial appointment with a counselor, but and can be pursued with or without participation in individual counseling.
+These short-term programs (3-4 week sessions) allow concentrated, skill-building practice.All CAPS Group Counseling and Skill-Building Programs require the student to be a CAPS client who has completed a brief consultation appointment with a counselor, but and can be pursued with or without participation in individual counseling.

 -